Skip to main content

 About EcoRise

 EcoRise develops the next generation of green leaders by enlivening conventional classrooms with academically aligned K–12 curricula that introduce students to environmental literacy, social innovation, and hands-on design skills.
 EcoRise is currently supporting over 7,700 teachers in helping more than over 430,000 students solve real-world sustainability challenges concerning energy, water, waste, transportation, air quality, food, and public spaces.
 The program focuses on enhancing STEM education, promoting civic engagement, introducing students to green careers, and helping students develop 21st-century skills.
-To learn more about EcoRise, visit ecorise.org.
+To learn more about EcoRise, visit www.ecorise.org.